t3-oss/create-t3-app/www/src/pages/en/usage/drizzle.md

 ## Default Database

-The default database is an MySql database, using the PlanetScale serverless client, so it is edge ready out of the box!
+The default database is a MySql database, using the PlanetScale serverless client, so it is edge ready out of the box!
 All you need to do is spin up a database at PlanetScale (up to one instance in free-tier BTW) and copy and paste the connection string in the `.env` file.
 Don't forget to add `ssl={"rejectUnauthorized":true}` to the end of the string.

 ## Seeding your Database